Description

 About Lundy

-Lundy is an island in the Bristol Channel, whose stamps are among the longest-established and most sought-after local issues.
+Lundy is a three-mile-long island in the Bristol Channel, whose stamps are among the longest-established and most sought-after local issues.

 To avoid confusion, Lundy stamps initially had to be fixed to the reverse of any postal items.
 From 1962, Lundy stamps were allowed were allowed to be affixed to the address side of postcards - but still well away from the 'official' British stamp - with this policy extended to all mail in 1992.
-These days, mail from the island only requires a Lundy stamp, which now incorporates the Royal Mail charge alongside the extra "puffinage".
+These days, mail from the island only requires a Lundy stamp, which now incorporates the Royal Mail charge - indicated by an additional metermark - alongside the extra "puffinage".

 Reviews